rahogaboom/daa/README.md

     - for an excellent reference on this type of array(ptr to ptr to ...) access see Numerical Recipes in C, Press, Flannery, Teukolsky, and Vettering, Cambridge University Press, 1992, pg.
 20.
+      Ch.
+1 Preliminaries -> 1.2 Some C Conventions for Scientific Computing -> Matrices and Two-Dimensional Arrays.

     - this file is the entire documentation needed to use the library